raaghavchaudhry1/Free-Time-Calendar/phase0/specification.md

 # Specification:

-- Logging in to the application allows the user to interact with other users and study groups
+- Running the application initially asks the user for an existing log-in, or to create a new account using a username and password of their choosing
-- When a new user logs in for the first time, they will be prompted for their name and student number
+- Once logged in, a new user can now either:
+  - choose to import a compatible calendar file,
+  - manually schedule their events to a new calendar
-- When the user logs in, they will be prompted to either choose an existing schedule or create a new schedule where they will be asked for:
+- If the user chooses to manually schedule their events, they will be asked for:
-  - the courses they are currently participating in,
+  - the courses/recurring events they are currently participating in
-  - the time/days when any aspect of the course occurs,
+  - the times and days when these events occur

-  - NOTE: users can also import a compatible calendar file instead of manually inputting their course information
+- Once the user has completed the above steps, they can now:
+  - View the scheduled events in their calendar
+  - Add or remove events (either recurring or one-off) from their schedule
+  - View which study group they are in
+  - Join a new study group (via a group ID)
+  - Create a new study group
+- After a user has joined a study group with more than one member, they will be able to access the time in which all members within the group are free to conduct group work/study